hashgraph/hedera-the-graph/auth-layer-proxy/README.md

 ```

-### Configure the details of the service to be proxied on the envoy.yam
+### Configure the details of the service to be proxied on the envoy.yaml
 Edit `envoy-auth.yaml` file with config needs, by default will be proxying/relaying the request to address: `host.docker.internal` and port `8020`

 ```yaml